Irish Tea Cake Recipe

 Sprinkle the raisins in during the final few strokes and stir just until they’re mixed into the batter.
 Doesn’t it look like chocolate chip cookie dough?
-It has about the same consistency, too, so don’t expect it to flow like a cake batter would.
+It has about the same consistency, too, so don’t expect it to flow as a cake batter would.

 Spoon the dough into a well-greased cake pan, pushing it to the edges with your spoon then sprinkle on the remaining sugar.
-Again, try not to over handle the dough or it’ll get tough.
-Since this is a rustic-style recipe, you want it to have a craggy top that will catch butter when you serve it.
+Again, try not to overhandle the dough or it’ll get tough.
+Since this is a rustic-style Irish baking recipe, you want it to have a craggy top to catch butter when you serve it.
 Oh, man, it is so good with butter!

-Bake the bread for roughly 40 minutes, or until a toothpick inserted in the center comes out clean.
+Bake for roughly 40 minutes, or until a toothpick inserted in the center comes out clean.
 It’ll develop a gorgeous golden brown top while it cooks and your kitchen will smell amazing!

-Once it’s ready, remove the bread from the oven and let it cool in the pan 10 minutes before transferring it to a wire rack.
-I let it cool another 15 minutes longer while I heated the kettle to make tea.
+Once it’s ready, remove the bread from the oven and let it cool in the pan for 10 minutes before transferring it to a wire rack.
+I let it cool for another 15 minutes longer while I heated the kettle to make tea.
 After that, we couldn’t wait one more minute to dig in.